EvanBurbidge/vue-darkly/README.md

 ```
 #### $ldVariation

-The $ldVariation method determines which variation of a feature flag a user receives.
+The ldVariation method determines which variation of a feature flag a user receives.
 $ldVariation calls take the feature flag key and a default value.
 The default value will only be returned if an error is encountered—for example, if the feature flag key doesn't exist or the user doesn't have a key specified.
 ```javascript